stewartm83/bigint/README.md

 #### Subtraction: -, -=

-Reduces one Bit Int by the other, throwing an error if the latter is larger than the former.
+Reduces one `BigInt` by the other, throwing an error if the latter is larger than the former.
 The base implementation of this class does not permit negative values.

 ```c++
 bigint a = 1000;